Steven Salaita hiring controversy: Aftermath

 On June 15, 2015, Kennedy was given the Simon Wiesenthal Center's Spirit of Courage award for opposing Salaita's tenure:

 Salaita announced in 2015 that he had taken up a position as the Edward W. Said Chair of American Studies at the American University of Beirut.
 However, the search was unexpectedly called off by the university president Fadlo R. Khuri citing "procedural irregularities."
 Khuri called the allegation that the search was called off because of Salaita's views "a malicious distortion of the facts involved in this case."

-In 2017, Salaita announced that he was leaving academe because he couldn't get another job.
-On Facebook he wrote: "I often feel like I’m reliving the [Illinois] fiasco."
-But hoping that readers wouldn't become fearful of his story: "Docility is a gift to those who profit from oppression.
+In 2017, Salaita announced that he was leaving academe because he could not get another job.
+On Facebook, he wrote: "I often feel like I’m reliving the [Illinois] fiasco", as well as that "Docility is a gift to those who profit from oppression.
 Academe can no longer afford this luxury."
-As of 2019, Salaita was working as a school-bus driver in Washington, D.C.
+He appeared in the news in February 2019 working as a school bus driver in suburban Washington, D.C., and has since returned to academia as a professor in the English and Comparative Literature department at The American University in Cairo.